trickerer/Trinity-Bots/README.md

 Amber Drake (Oculus)
 Argent Warhorse / Battleworg (Trial of the Champion)
 ```
+Note: NPCBots do not dismount from vehicles automatically while in combat.
+Use `.npcbot vehicle eject` command to force them out of their vehicles.

 #### NPCBot Extras
 Depending upon the class of the NPCBot, there may be extra options found in the Gossip menu for that NPCBot